What is asbestos?

 But exposure to Asbestos can also be hazardous to your health and is known to cause cancers such as

 Since 2004 If you own or manage a building you are responsible for the asbestos management in the building and have a duty of care for the people working in, or on the building.
 The Health & Safety Executive (HSE) require any asbestos found to be actively managed via an Asbestos register.

 Asbestos does not have to become a problem, but it must be managed and informed by accurate and specific risk management information.

 Asbestos is a fibrous natural mineral.
 The three most common types of asbestos are:

 Asbestos is a killer.
 Every week approximately 20 tradesmen die from asbestos-related diseases, highlighted by the HSE’s Hidden Killer campaign.
-Understanding asbestos management and knowing how and when to deal with asbestos is crucial.
+Understanding asbestos risks and knowing how and when to deal with asbestos is crucial.

 Lack of knowledge of the exact location of asbestos has always been a problem.
 Asbestos was used extensively in buildings and building materials in the past.
 Unless you know categorically that asbestos is not present in a building then you should always assume that it is present and proceed with your works accordingly, trust in the advice of asbestos professionals.
 The HSE website contains a wealth of information about managing asbestos risks.